MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/read-only-apis-service-principal-authentication.md

     >[!IMPORTANT]
     > Make sure the app you use doesn't have any admin-consent required permissions for Power BI set on it in the Azure portal.
 [See how to check whether your app has any such permissions](#how-to-check-if-your-app-has-admin-consent-required-permissions).
 1. Create a new **Security Group** in Azure Active Directory.
 [Read more about how to create a basic group and add members using Azure Active Directory](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
 You can skip this step if you already have a security group you would like to use.
+Only cloud security groups are supported.
     Make sure to select **Security** as the Group type.

     ![Screenshot of new group creation dialog in Azure portal.](media/read-only-apis-service-principal-auth/azure-portal-new-group-dialog.png)